Social Media Is Bad for Artists (And We All Know It)

 And in all honesty, I hated it.
 I felt lost in a game I didn’t want to play.

-Warning, this turned out a bit long.
-But there really are that many reasons why social media is a terrible idea for artists.
+Fair warning, this is a lengthy read.
+But there really are that many reasons why social media might be a somewhat bad idea for artists.

 Why social media is bad for artists trying to get their work seen